How To Watch Picture-In-Picture Videos In iOS 14

-iOS 14 is bringing a number of massive changes to the iPhone’s operating system.
-One of the most exciting ones is system-wide picture-in-picture video support.
-Picture-in-picture video has been supported on the iPad since iOS 13, but iOS 14 and iPadOS 14 expands on that capability as well as, of course, bringing picture-in-picture to the iPhone.
+iOS has a number of entertainment-related features built into the iPhone’s operating system.
+One of the most exciting ones is system-wide picture-in-picture (PIP) video support.
+Picture-in-picture video has been supported on the iPad since iOS 13, but Apple didn’t add it to the iPhone until iOS 14.

 • Tap the video so the user interface buttons appear.
-Then tap the picture-in-picture button (it looks like two boxes overplayed on each other with an arrow pointing between them.
+Then tap the picture-in-picture button (it looks like two boxes overplayed on each other with an arrow pointing between them).

 • Or, simply double-tap on the video with two fingers.